FAdy-200/problem_solving/README.md

 ## Structure

-Each problem solution is contained within its own folder and includes a README file describing the problem and my approach to solving it.
-Within each folder, you will find the code file(s) and any necessary input files or test cases.
+Each problem solution is contained within its own file named after the problem's number or the it's full name

 ### Folders